EdewagaPoe/nmPLS-Net-Segmenting-Pulmonary-Lobes-using-nmODE/README.md

 /train/trainner.py provides a base trainner code for the model.

-You can modify them if needed
+You can modify them if needed.

+The /dataset/dataLoader.py is just for the reference, you should change it to your own dataLoader if you want to run your own experiments.